remcorakers/Digital-Days-2018/README.md

 # Code Examples

 To help you get started with developing artificial intelligence, some code examples are provided.
+Most of the Google examples are inspired by this repository: https://github.com/GoogleCloudPlatform/python-docs-samples.
 The following examples are provided:

 File  | Explanation
 ------------- | -------------
 Google_Text_To_Speech.py  | Code to make an API request to the Text-To-Speech service.
 Google_Speech_To_Text.py  | Code to make an API request to the Speech Recognition service.
 The example records for X seconds and sends that to the cloud.
 Google_Vision_API.py | Code to make an API request to the Vision API.
 The API can be used to classify images.
+Google_Streaming_SST.py | Code to stream audio to google for speech recognition.
+Currently only English works.
 IBM_Watson_Assistant.py | Code to implement a IBM Watson Assistant workspace in Python.

 Alice Robot/Alice.py | If you are using one of the robots, this folder is available with some example code.
 See Alice.py for more explanation.